lengseongche/1eme/README.md

 `Estimand6_MD.Rmd` - Estimate the total number and rate of pandemic deaths in rural Maryland by binary race (White vs.\ Non-White)

+## Output

+`1EME estimates.xlsx` - includes multiple spreadsheets reporting the final estimated pandemic deaths and corresponding rates for each estimand

 ## Authors

 - Leng Seong Che